nofitnessforpurpose/OPL-1-Wire/README.md

 <BR>

 ## Limitations
-The current iteration supports standard mode only.
+The current iteration supports 1-Wire standard mode only.

 Where no Top Slot ROM is used for the 1-Wire code base, code accessing the Top Slot must reside on the internal A: storage location.
-As power for the 1-Wire network is sourced from the Top-Slot a 1-Wire transaction sequence must complete before accessing B: or C: storage locations.
+As power and data for the 1-Wire network is sourced from the Top-Slot thus internal data basu, a 1-Wire transaction sequence must complete before accessing B: or C: storage locations.

 <BR>